The On Deck Circle

 While this is not a scientific, comprehensive study of this topic, the following ten teams are examples of how and why a fast start can make it virtually inevitable that the team that sprints out of the gate most successfully will often be the team celebrating (at least) a division title come October.

 1) 2001 Seattle Mariners – Finished the season with a Major League record 116 wins against just 42 losses.
 The Mariners began the season with a 20-5 record in April, and were 40-12 at the end of May.
 They won their division, and advanced all the way to the A.L.
-Championship series vs. the Yankees, where the lost in five exciting games.
+Championship series vs. the Yankees, where they lost in five exciting games.

 2) 1986 New York Mets – Posted a record of 108-54, winning their division by 21.5 games over the second place Phillies.
 The Mets enjoyed a 13-3 April, including an 11-game winning streak, and were 31-12 by Memorial Day.
 They would, of course, go on to defeat the Red Sox in a seven-game World Series thriller.